mistval/node-fetch-cache/README.md

 ### Eject responses from the cache

-Responses from `node-fetch-cache` have an `ejectFromCache()` function that can be used to eject the response from the cache, so that the next request will perform a true HTTP request rather than returning a cached response.
+Responses from node-fetch-cache have an `ejectFromCache()` method that can be used to eject the response from the cache, so that the next request will perform a true HTTP request rather than returning a cached response.
 This may be useful for more advanced use cases where you want to dynamically remove a response from the cache at some later time:

 ```js
 import fetch from 'node-fetch-cache';